MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 - Office 365 for Education
 - Microsoft 365 F1, E1, E3, E5

-### What if I don’t have Teams enabled in my tenant?
+#### What if I don’t have Teams enabled in my tenant?

 If you don't have Teams enabled in your tenant, assign Teams licenses to users in your organization to enable them on Teams.
 For more information, see [Move your Microsoft StaffHub teams to Shifts in Teams](move-staffhub-teams-to-shifts-in-teams.md).

-### What if I currently don't have Teams and I have Skype for Business enabled in my tenant?
+#### What if I currently don't have Teams and I have Skype for Business enabled in my tenant?

 Teams supports coexistence with Skype for Business.
 For more information, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](../../teams-and-skypeforbusiness-coexistence-and-interoperability.md) and [Migration and interoperability guidance for organizations using Teams together with Skype for Business](../../migration-interop-guidance-for-teams-with-skype.md).

-### Which devices or platforms is Shifts available on?
+#### Which devices or platforms is Shifts available on?

 Shifts is available on the Teams web client, Teams desktop client, and Teams mobile clients (iOS and Android).

-### How do I get Shifts?
+#### How do I get Shifts?

 If you're already on a plan that include Shifts, you can start using Shifts today as part of Teams.
 Getting started is easy.
 Firstline managers can sign in to Teams by using their Office 365 work account.
 From there, they can go to the Shifts app, either pinned to the app bar on the left side of Teams or by clicking **...** in the app bar to show more added apps.
 In Shifts, firstline managers can create and manage schedules for the teams that they are owner of and can invite firstline workers to download the app.

-### Where can I learn more about Shifts?
+#### Where can I learn more about Shifts?
 For product information, go to [https://products.office.com/microsoft-teams/staff-scheduling-software](https://products.office.com/microsoft-teams/staff-scheduling-software).

 For admin guidance, go to **FOLLOWUP**.

-### My organization is currently using StaffHub.
+#### My organization is currently using StaffHub.
 What do I need to know to move firstline workers to Shifts in Teams?

 Ensure that each user is covered with a Teams license from a qualified plan.
 For more information, see [Which plans are Shifts available in?](#which-plans-are-shifts-available-in).

-### Do I need to train firstline workers again to use Shifts if they're already using and familiar with StaffHub?
+#### Do I need to train firstline workers again to use Shifts if they're already using and familiar with StaffHub?

 No additional training is required.
 They can use Shifts in a similar way to how they used StaffHub.

-### Does each firstline worker need to have an Office 365 account or Azure Active Directory (Azure AD) account?
+#### Does each firstline worker need to have an Office 365 account or Azure Active Directory (Azure AD) account?

 Yes, each firstline worker and manager using Teams and Shifts within Teams must have an Office 365 account (Azure AD) and must be assigned a valid license.

-### Are there major differences between the Shifts iOS app and the Android app?
+#### Are there major differences between the Shifts iOS app and the Android app?

 Core functionality is the same between the Shifts iOS and Android apps.
 There are minor UI differences between the two apps to align to their recommended design patterns.

-### Are there differences between the Shifts desktop and web app and the mobile (iOS and Android) apps?
+#### Are there differences between the Shifts desktop and web app and the mobile (iOS and Android) apps?

-For firstLine managers (team owners amd team managers), the desktop and web app is optimized to create teams, add members, build and publish schedules, and share content with the team.
+For firstLine managers, the desktop and web app is optimized to create teams, add members, build and publish schedules, and share content with the team.
 Team managers generally use the mobile app to approve requests,send quick messages to the team, call a firstline worker and collaborate on the go.

-For firstline workers (team members), there are differences in what can be done in the desktop and web app versus the mobile apps.
+For firstline workers, there are differences in what can be done in the desktop and web app versus the mobile apps.
 We're working on feature parity.

-### What browsers do Shifts work on?
+#### What browsers do Shifts work on?

 Shifts works on all the browsers that Teams supports which includes the latest versions of Microsoft Edge, Internet Explorer, Google Chrome, and Mozilla Firefox.
 For more information,see [Get clients for Teams](../../get-clients.md)

-### What languages is Shifts available in?
+#### What languages is Shifts available in?

 Shifts is available in the following languages: Chinese-Simplified, English (U.S.), Spanish,Russian, Japanese, French, Brazilian-Portuguese, German, Korean, Italian, Chinese-Traditional, Dutch, Turkish, Swedish, Danish, and Norwegian.
 We plan to add support for additional languages in the future.

-### Will team names be the same in Teams?
+#### Will team names be the same in Teams?

 It’s possible that the name of a team will be different.
 Team names in Teams uses the  Office 365 Group name.
 If the StaffHub team name is different from the name of the corresponding Office 365 Group, you’ll see a different name when you switch over to Teams.

-### In StaffHub, I was able to add a special prefix to all Office 365 Groups that were created by StaffHub teams.
+#### In StaffHub, I was able to add a special prefix to all Office 365 Groups that were created by StaffHub teams.
 Can I do the same in Teams?

 You won't have the same capability when you move from StaffHub to Teams.
 If you need to apply name consistency to all your Office 365 Groups, you can use [Office 365 Groups naming policy](https://docs.microsoft.com/office365/admin/create-groups/groups-naming-policy).

-### How will a StaffHub team be migrated to a team in Teams?-FOLLOWUP
+#### How will a StaffHub team be migrated to a team in Teams?-FOLLOWUP

 placeholder

-### How will a StaffHub team membership be migrated to Teams team membership?-FOLLOWUP
+#### How will a StaffHub team membership be migrated to Teams team membership?-FOLLOWUP

 Team membership is maintained when a  StaffHub team is moved to Teams.
 Dummy user?

-### Is the "non-provisioned member" feature supported in Shifts?-FOLLOWUP
+#### Is the "non-provisioned member" feature supported in Shifts?-FOLLOWUP

 The user's schedule will be moved to Shifts, however, the user won't be a member of the team or an Office 365 Group.

 How many tenants are using today and are they top 100 customers/will it be blocker to move

-### How are StaffHub team schedules with shifts migrated to Shifts in Teams?-FOLLOWUP
+#### How are StaffHub team schedules with shifts migrated to Shifts in Teams?-FOLLOWUP

 Flipping flag on StaffHub team to allow viewing this data on the Teams team..[To be Confirmed]

-### How are StaffHub chats migrated to Teams?-FOLLOWUP
+#### How are StaffHub chats migrated to Teams?-FOLLOWUP

 StaffHub chat is powered by the same chat service that powers Teams.
 The last 90 days of chat data is retained and available in Teams, starting  April 1, 2019.

 @Sanchit Gupta Could you fill in the details about how Team chat will manifest in Microsoft Teams chat?

-### What powers the file sharing capability in Teams?
+#### What powers the file sharing capability in Teams?
 Where are files stored?

-The file sharing capability is the ability for a firstline  manager to distribute files to firstline workers.
-It's powered on the back end by SharePoint Online.
+The file sharing capability, the ability for a firstline  manager to distribute files to firstline workers, is powered on the back end by SharePoint Online.
 When a team is created, an Office 365 Group is automatically provisioned for that team in the background.

-### How will files be migrated from StaffHub to Teams?-FOLLOWUP
+#### How will files be migrated from StaffHub to Teams?-FOLLOWUP

 Need to move files from root to general channl efolder in Teams team
 Can we get Teams to accept another folder which can be displayed on the “Files” tab for the Team

-How will the tasks be migrated from StaffHub to Microsoft Teams Task?
+#### How will tasks be migrated from StaffHub to Teams?-FOLLOWUP

 We will not be supporting Tasks migration.
-Teams has its own Task Management app which we encourage to use moving forward.
+Teams has its own task management app which we encourage you to use moving forward.

-Is there a way to export Task data so that customers don’t loose it?
+#### Is there a way to export task data?
 Can we import the Tasks into Teams?

 Will the shift schedule export be supported in Microsoft Teams Shift?